inclavare-containers/inclavare-containers/docs/create_a_confidential_computing_kubernetes_cluster_with_inclavare_containers.md

 ```

 ### 5. Install epm
-`epm` epm is a service that is used to manage the cache pools to optimize the startup time of encalve.<br />
+`epm` epm is a service that is used to manage the cache pools to optimize the startup time of enclave.<br />
 <br />
 Install epm use the following commands: